Minnesota Attorney General's Office

 Do not wire money to strangers!
 This is one of the easiest ways to avoid being defrauded.
 Remember, if you wire money via Western Union or MoneyGram, it is almost impossible to retrieve the money once it is picked up at the other end.
 Wire transfers can be picked up almost anywhere in the world.
 Therefore, the money is virtually untraceable, and United States law enforcement agencies may have little recourse in recovering the funds.

 Research the company before doing business with it.
-Contacting the Better Business Bureau or the Minnesota Secretary of State or performing an Internet search on the company will often reveal whether it is legitimate.
+Contacting the Better Business Bureau or the Minnesota Secretary of State or performing an Internet search on the company will often reveal whether it is a legitimate company.
 Beware if the company is based in a foreign country or requires you to contact or send money to an individual in a foreign county.

 Attempt to determine the authenticity of a check by researching and contacting the company and issuing bank listed on the check.
 Obtain the contact information for these entities, however, through other legitimate sources.
 Do not use the contact information on the check.
 Placing a call to the company and bank will often quickly resolve questions regarding a check’s authenticity.